 There’s not much we can do in order to predict which way you will go, personally, so we have to create a starting point and then adjust as we go until ‘your way’ becomes clear.
 Generally speaking your starting point should be thinking of the foods which you tend to eat, and working with that.
 If you generally opt for eggs, lamb, salmon, avocados, oils and coconut based curries then you should opt for a higher fat, lower carbohydrate intake.
 If, on the other hand, you love bread, potatoes, rice, fruits and leaner meats, go with that.

 Then, of course, there’s the middle ground which is appropriate for 90+% of people.

 Experiment with different intakes and see how you feel.
 Are you energised day to day?
 Hungry?
 Bloated?
 Sleepy?
 Are you performing and recovering properly?
 Make adjustments accordingly.

 Eating for performance is important, and there are a few things which need to be taken into consideration, but ultimately it’s not the most complex thing in the world:

 - Eat enough calories to maintain your weight and performance

 - Distribute fats and carbs depending on how you feel, while being mindful of avoiding extremes

 - Eat something around your workout which makes you feel good

-And if you want a hand with any of the above, if you feel there’s something which you don’t quite grasp, or you want to read a little more into anything, check out the BTN Blueprint or Sports Nutrition guide.
-For recipes and ideas to make the above interesting, affordable and convenient, the BTN CookBook would be an awesome place to start.
+And if you want a hand with any of the above, if you feel there’s something which you don’t quite grasp, or you want to read a little more into anything, please send us a message and we can help answer and questions.